espidev/ProtectionStones/README.md

     # List all the flags that can be set by region owners.
 Separate them with a comma, no space.
     Allowed Flags: use,pvp,greeting,farewell,mob-spawning

-    # Disable the use of protection stones in certain worlds.
+    # Disable the use of ALL protection stones in certain worlds.
     # Can be overriden with the permission protectionstones.admin
     Worlds Denied:
         - exampleworld1